A-2 Evidence-Based Practices for Students with Autism Spectrum Disorder and Extensive Support Needs

 Participants Will

-- Obtain resources that include detailed information on how to plan, implement, and monitor specific EBPs for students with ASD and extensive support needs.
+- Obtain resources that include detailed information on how to plan, implement, and monitor specific EBPs for students with ASD and ESN.